What can I expect with DTI’s online full-spectrum training?

 - You will be prompted to renew your membership subscription one year after purchase.
 Doulas who cancel their subscription will be removed from the DTI community channels and groups, but you can join up again later.

-- Your training purchase includes one year of membership.
-All current DTI members receive:
+- Your training purchase includes one year of membership resources.

 Do I have to be a DTI member to certify?